sinclairzx81/phantom-network-service/readme.md

 ﻿### phantom.net

-For nodejs developers wanting to run phantomjs as a http web service.
+For nodejs developers wanting to run phantomjs as a network service.
 Includes both server and client library.

 #### server